-COFIQ addresses the toughest SOA challenges
+COFIQ addresses the toughest

-While many thought it was simply a matter of implementing an enterprise service bus and waiting for improved business agility to magically appear time has learned that SOA is not a matter of technology but primarily a matter of organisational competence of creating the right set of services and actually using and governing them.
+While many thought it was simply a matter of implementing an enterprise service bus or API/Microservice platform and simply waiting for improved business agility to magically appear time has learned that SOA is not a matter of technology but primarily a matter of organisational competence of creating the right set of services and actually using and governing them.
 These challenges can be seen as the price to pay for the advantages of SOA; improved business agility.

 COFIQ provides just the tool for use by that competence.
 Get your SOA act together!